ReactionMap/www.reactionroutemap.com/index.md

 for Windows
 ------------------

-1. Please download the latest .zip file from https://sourceforge.net/projects/rmapviewer/files/windows/ .
+1. Please download the latest .zip file from [latest release](https://github.com/ReactionMap/RMapViewer/releases/).

 2. Please extract the .zip and place the RMapViewer-<version> directory in a non-network drive.

-3. Double click the RMapViewer file (with a gear icon) in the RMapViewer-<version> directory to launch RMapViewer.
+3. Double click the Pharo.exe file in the RMapViewer-<version> directory to launch RMapViewer.

 How to use